U.S. manufacturing accelerates, but tariffs cast a shadow

 The ISM’s supplier deliveries sub-index soared 6.2 points to 68.2 last month, the highest level since May 2004 and accounting for the bulk of the increase in the ISM index.

-A lengthening in suppliers’ delivery time is normally associated with increased activity, which is a positive contribution to the ISM index.
+A lengthening in suppliers’ delivery time is normally associated with increased activity, which is a positive contribution to the ISM index as it means that suppliers need to steep up production.

+“It is a warning, however, as it means that materials and supplies are becoming harder to acquire,” said Michael Montgomery, a U.S economist at IHS Markit in Lexington, Massachusetts.
+“That could put a damper on the party later this year if supply conditions do not get better.”

 Manufacturers of electrical equipment, appliances and components said “U.S. tariff policy and lack of predictability, along with (the) threat of trade wars” was causing “general business instability” and was a “drag on growth for investments.”